Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 ## Model generator

-**Important:** Before running this generator, you must create an application by using the [Application generator](#application-generator).
+**Important:** Before running this generator, you must create a CRUD type application by using the [Application generator](#application-generator).
 Then you must run the command from the root directory of the application.

 **Synopsis**